For Immediate Release Contact: Damaris Hay

 Best research and review articles plus Mary Ann Shah New Author Award presented at ACNM 60th Annual Meeting

-Silver Spring, MD—The Journal of Midwifery & Women’s Health, the official journal of the American College of Nurse-Midwives (ACNM), honored the contributions of exceptional authors with 3 awards presented at the ACNM 58th Annual Meeting & Exposition in Nashville, TN.
-At a ceremony on Saturday, June 1, Editor-in-Chief, Frances E. Likis, DrPH, NP, CNM, FACNM, announced the winners of the 2013 Best Research Article Award, Best Review Article Award, and Mary Ann Shah New Author Award.
-These awards honor authors whose articles were published in 2012 and are sponsored by the Journal’s publisher, Wiley-Blackwell.
+Silver Spring, MD—The Journal of Midwifery & Women’s Health, the official journal of the American College of Nurse-Midwives (ACNM), honored the contributions of exceptional authors with 3 awards presented at the ACNM 60th Annual Meeting & Exhibition in Washington, DC.
+The 2015 Best Research Article Award, Best Review Article Award, and Mary Ann Shah New Author Award honor authors whose articles were published in 2014.
+The awards are sponsored by the Journal’s publisher, Wiley.

 Best Research Article of the Year Award

-This award is given annually to honor an author for contributions to the Journal that enhance midwifery and women’s health through the publication of outstanding research articles that promote understanding of clinical practice, policy, education, or research.
+This award is given annually to honor an author for a contribution to the Journal that enhances midwifery and women’s health through the publication of an outstanding research article.

 Best Review Article of the Year Award

-This award is given annually to honor an author for contributions to the Journal that enhance midwifery and women’s health through the publication of outstanding review articles that promote understanding of clinical practice, policy, education, or research.
+This award is given annually to honor an author for a contribution to the Journal that enhances midwifery and women’s health through the publication of an outstanding review article.

 Mary Ann Shah New Author Award